During orthodontic treatment, you need to wear various elastics. Power chain braces or ortho power chains are one of those.

 These ligature elastics protect your brackets and hold them in their position.

 Does everyone with braces get power chains?

-Orthodontists may suggest a power chain for people of any age to close the gaps between teeth or alignment of crooked teeth.
+For persons of any age, orthodontists may recommend a power chain to close gaps between teeth or straighten up crooked teeth.
 In fact, they are most commonly used to close spaces.

 But that doesn’t mean everyone has to wear this elastic.
 It depends upon the types of misalignment and spacing you have.

 A power chain may be used to fix gaps between teeth in both children and adults.
 However, whether the orthodontist uses it or not depends on the treatment plan.

 As part of orthodontic treatment, power chains are supplied.
 Usually, there is no additional charge.
 However, the cost may vary in individuals and depends on the severity of the case.
 It also depends on treatment time and types of material or braces used.

 If you compare it with those of ligature elastics, the price of a power chain is higher than that of ligature elastics.

 When the orthodontist attaches any active component of braces, it may be uncomfortable for you.
 Just like that, you may feel sore teeth or mild pain for the first few days after getting power chains.